linjames0/jameslin.bio/markdown/research.md

 Our lab is large and for the most part we have access to state of the art equipment and reagents.
 We're also much more careful about preventing waste and minimizing administrative bloat.
 But because of our size we incur greater overhead than most labs.

-Earlier this year the BRAIN Initiative announced a [budget cut of nearly $300M](https://www.thetransmitter.org/funding/278-million-cut-in-brain-initiative-funding-leaves-neuroscientists-in-limbo/) for neuroscientific research, which was a major source of funding for neuroscience labs like ours.
+Relevant to this point: earlier this year the BRAIN Initiative announced a [budget cut of nearly $300M](https://www.thetransmitter.org/funding/278-million-cut-in-brain-initiative-funding-leaves-neuroscientists-in-limbo/) for neuroscientific research, which was a major source of funding for neuroscience labs like ours.
 Along with the near-term risk of large cuts in government funding, money anxiety has been brought back to the forefront of academic concerns.

 #### 5. Intensity
 Having spent many years around SF startup founders, I was used to a high-intensity all-out-ness, something sorely missing from academic culture.
 I usually start lab-related stuff at 10am and I'm almost always the last to leave the lab around 10pm.
 I fill my days with papers and wet lab and chemistry.
 In contrast, most people usually get in around noon and leave early evening.
 In part this is because some people work from home, but there are two other culprits: there's no incentive for intensity and researchers emphasize work-life balance.